randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 #### Additional goals of the default kubeadm machine-based Implementation

 - To provide a kubeadm-based implementation that is infrastructure provider agnostic
+- To enable declarative orchestrated replacement of control plane machines, such as to rollout an OS-level CVE fix.
 - To manage a kubeadm-based, "stacked etcd" control plane
 - To enable scaling of the number of control plane nodes
 - To support pre-existing, user-managed, external etcd clusters